MichaelEssich/sensor-model-translation/README.md

 # Sensor model translation (SMT)

 This repository contains the source code for our sensor model translation from simulated to real Kinect 2 TM depth data.
+For human pose estimation we use our own implementation of a [Stacked Hourglass Network](https://arxiv.org/abs/1603.06937).

 ![sensor-model-translation](sensor-model-translation.png)